ScriptAddicts/hiring/senior_product_manager.md

 ## Core responsibilities

-* Write functional specifications for everything: new features, bug fixes, billing system upgrades, etc. Break down the specs into Jira tickets
-* Coordinate and plan development, releases and issue remediation with Engineering, Technical Writers, Support and Marketing
 * Talk to customers and track key metrics
 * Drive the roadmap conversation with various stakeholders to achieve growth and customer satisfaction
+* Write functional specifications for everything: new features, bug fixes, billing system upgrades, etc.
+* Coordinate and plan development, releases and issue remediation with Engineering, Technical Writers, Support and Marketing
+* Test the product continuously

 ## Most of those describe you